akshatamohanty/akshatamohanty.github.io/engineering/_posts/2023-04-12-floor-by-floor.md

 The second option is more commonly used as a way to avoid overflow errors.
 In Javascript, given that all numbers are represented as 64-bit floating point, it hardly matters thought.

-Operationally, the **option 1 is 2 times faster than option 2**. // todo: why?

 ### Use Bitwise Operators {#bitwise}

 Bit operators, like the name suggests, operate on the binary representations hence can be significantly faster.
 And, they make great shorthands.